 What did they find?

 For the primary outcome, length of hospital stay after randomisation, authors found that this was significantly higher in children on HFNC who stayed for a median of 1.77 days compared to a median of 1.5 days in the standard oxygen group.
-This difference was only seen when comparing HFNC vs standard oxygen and did not persist when looking at obstructive vs non-obstructive disease, wheezy vs non-wheezy children, or if children were stratified by age.
+This difference was only seen when comparing HFNC vs standard oxygen.
+It did not persist when looking at obstructive vs non-obstructive disease, wheezy vs non-wheezy children, or if children were stratified by age.

-Although the secondary outcomes are only exploratory, the authors found that the median length of oxygen therapy after randomisation was greater in the HFNC group (1.07 vs 0.75 days).
+Although the secondary outcomes are only exploratory, the authors found that the median length of oxygen therapy after randomisation was more significant in the HFNC group (1.07 vs 0.75 days).
 There was also a higher number of HFNC patients admitted to ICU compared to those admitted in the standard oxygen group (94 vs 53 patients).

-The trial’s analysis was performed regardless of whether the patient’s treatment was changed during the study period (for example, those who were escalated from standard oxygen, or reduced from HFNC, were analysed in their original randomised groups).
+The trial’s analysis was performed regardless of whether the patient’s treatment was changed during the study period (for example, those who were escalated from standard oxygen or reduced from HFNC were analysed in their original randomised groups).
 This is called an intention to treat analysis and is used commonly as it best mirrors what would happen clinically in real life and so leads to less risk of bias.

 The bottom line